rxmi-bkd/olist-end-to-end-data-engineering-project/README.md

 ## Possible Improvements

-For the moment, our orders fact table pipeline is designed to be recreated every time we run the ETL pipeline.
-This is a simple approach that works well for small datasets.
-However, as the dataset grows, we may need to consider incremental updates to the fact table to improve performance.
-This can be achieved by using set substractions to identify new records and append them to the fact table.
+For the moment, our orders fact table pipeline is designed to recreate tables every time the pipeline is run.
+This is not ideal for a production environment, where we would want to update the tables incrementally.